opengauss-mirror/docs/content/docs-lite/en/docs/Developerguide/create-table.md

     Specifies an optional storage parameter for a table or an index.

     >![](public_sys-resources/icon-note.gif) **NOTE:**
-    >-   When using  **Numeric**  of any precision to define a column, specifies precision  **p**  and scale  **s**.
-When precision and scale are not specified, the input will be displayed.
+    >-   When using **Numeric** of any precision to define a column, specifies precision **p** and scale **s**.When precision and scale are not specified, the input will be displayed.
     >-   In the Lite scenario, ORC functions of openGauss are unavailable.

     The description of parameters is as follows:

     -   FILLFACTOR

-        The fill factor of a table is a percentage from 10 to 100.  **100**  \(complete filling\) is the default value.
-When a smaller fill factor is specified,  **INSERT**  operations pack table pages only to the indicated percentage.
+        The fill factor of a table is a percentage from 10 to 100.**100** \(complete filling\) is the default value.When a smaller fill factor is specified, **INSERT** operations pack table pages only to the indicated percentage.
 The remaining space on each page is reserved for updating rows on that page.
 This gives **UPDATE** a chance to place the updated copy of a row on the same page, which is more efficient than placing it on a different page.
 For a table whose entries are never updated, setting the fill factor to **100** \(complete filling\) is the best choice, but in heavily updated tables a smaller fill factor would be appropriate.
 The parameter has no meaning for column-store tables.

         Value range: 10–100